StackExchange/dnscontrol/documentation/styleguide-doc.md

 Leave one blank line before and after a heading.

-Javascript code should use double quotes (`"`) for strings, not single quotes (`'`).
+JavaScript code should use double quotes (`"`) for strings, not single quotes (`'`).
 They are equivalent but consistency is good.

 ### Headings